 If trench boxes (shields, etc.) are required, follow 29 CFR 1926.652, trench box manufacturer, and industry standards for trench installations not exceeding 20 feet deep.
 When trench boxes are required for trenches exceeding 20 feet deep, the Contractor shall submit to the RCE designs, plans and supporting calculations for protective systems and shoring equipment sealed by a Professional Engineer that is licensed in South Carolina unless provided in the plans.
 When trench boxes are moved, the previously placed pipe and structural backfill shall not be disturbed.
 Move trench box in increments during the installation process to permit placement and compaction of structural backfill material for the full width of the trench while continuing to follow Subpart P of 29 CFR 1926 OSHA Standards.
-Voids that are created by movement of the trench box shall be filled and compacted with structural backfill incrementally with the movement, restrain the pipe using methods that do not damage the pipe.
+Voids that are created by movement of the trench box shall be filled and compacted with structural backfill incrementally with the movement of the trench box, as described in Subsection 714.3.7.
+If necessary to prevent movement, restrain the pipe using methods that do not damage the pipe.